iotaledger/documentation-platform/docs/trinity/0.1/how-to-guides/change-the-general-settings.md

 # Change the general settings

-**General settings change elements of the user interface in Trinity.**
+**General settings change elements of the user interface in Trinity.
+Change the general settings to customize the user interface.**

 In Trinity, go to **Settings** to customize general settings.